jstz-dev/jstz/docs/functions/building.md

 ::: tip

-You can verify the size of the built smart function with the `du` command, as in `du -b dist/index.ts`.
+You can verify the size of the built smart function with the `du` command, as in `du -bh dist/index.ts`.
-Smart functions must be less than 3915 bytes to be deployed.
+Smart functions must be less than 10MB to be deployed.

 :::